 Board Vote Recommendation Page Reference (for more detail) 1 Election of Directors Candidates provide the needed experience and expertise to govern the Company and ensure strong independent oversight.
-FOR each nominee Page 25 2 Advisory Vote on Executive Compensation Our executive compensation program is market based, performance driven and aligned with shareholder interests.
-FOR Page 33 3 Ratification of the Appointment of Deloitte & Touche LLP as our Independent Registered Public Accounting Firm for 2022 All independence standards have been met and sound practices are employed to ensure strong, independent financial governance.
-FOR Page 60
+FOR each nominee Page 21 2 Advisory Vote on Executive Compensation (Say on Pay Vote) Our executive compensation program is market based, performance driven and aligned with shareholder interests.
+FOR Page 31 3 Advisory Vote on Frequency of Say on Pay Votes Allows shareholders to provide timely, direct input on executive compensation each year.
+1 YEAR Page 31 4 Ratification of the Appointment of Deloitte & Touche LLP as our Independent Registered Public Accounting Firm for 2023 All independence standards have been met and sound practices are employed to ensure strong, independent financial governance.
+FOR Page 58